How to Care for Your PICC Line at Home

 Preventing other problems

-• Do not use a syringe that is less than 10 mL to flush the PICC.
+• Do not use a syringe that is smaller than 10 mL to flush the PICC.

-• Do not have your blood pressure checked on the arm in which the PICC is placed.
+• Do not have your blood pressure checked on the arm that has the PICC.

 • Do not ever pull or tug on the PICC.
 Keep it secured to your arm with tape or a stretch wrap when not in use.

 • Do not take the PICC out yourself.
-Only a trained health care provider should remove the PICC.
+Only a trained care team member should remove the PICC.

 • Keep pets and children away from your PICC.

-• Do not take baths, swim, or use a hot tub until your health care provider approves.
-Ask your health care provider if you can take showers.
-You may only be allowed to take sponge baths.
-When you are allowed to shower:
+• Do not take baths, swim, or use a hot tub until you're told it's OK.
+Ask if you can shower.
+When you're told it's OK to shower:

-• Ask your health care provider to teach you how to wrap the PICC.
+• Ask your home health care team to teach you how to wrap the PICC.

-• Cover the PICC with clear plastic wrap and tape to keep it dry while showering.
+• Cover the PICC with clear plastic wrap and tape to keep it dry.

 Follow these instructions at home:

-• Throw away any syringes in a disposal container that is meant for sharp items (sharps container).
-You can buy a sharps container from a pharmacy, or you can make one by using an empty, hard plastic bottle with a lid.
+• Throw away syringes in a container that's meant for sharp items (sharps container).
+You can buy a sharps container from a pharmacy.
+You can also make one by using an empty, hard plastic bottle with a lid.

-• Place any used dressings or infusion bags into a plastic bag.
+• Place any used bandages or infusion bags into a plastic bag.
 Throw that bag in the trash.

 General instructions